2016 Agility at Scale Survey Results

 - Most agile teams work in a compliance environment.
 As you can see in Figure 5, Two-thirds of agile teams face either regulatory compliance (i.e. PCI, FDA) or organizational compliance (i.e. CMMI, ISO 900x).

 - Some agile teams are working in outsourcing situations.
-17% of agile teams are involved with outsourcing.
+As you can see in Figure 7, 17% of agile teams are involved with outsourcing.

 - The majority of agile teams deal with some form of governance.
 64% of agile teams interact with a governance team/body, steering committee, or PMO (see Figure 3).